Gérard Leblanc Kris Kristofferson Roadtrip

 They say (okay, I say …) you can never have enough shoes or music albums.
 Imagine buying music made in Nashville – in Nashville.

 ERNEST Tubb record shop, Nashville is THE place to do it.
 The shop carries the name of the Grand Ole Opry star who founded it in 1947.
-It is charming, but contemporary u0026amp; houses a huge collection of bluegrass CDs, DVDs, LPs, books, and memorabilia.
+It is charming, but contemporary and houses a huge collection of bluegrass CDs, DVDs, LPs, books, and memorabilia.

 We’re getting ahead of ourselves … that came later.
 There was so much to see that timing didn’t matter all that much.

 Country Music Hall of Fame